 How safe is emergency contraception?

-EC is considerably safer than many medications currently available to purchase from the shelf without consultation, including Nicotine Replacement Therapies, which can be fatal if ingested by young children, and enzyme inhibitors such as Nexium, which can mask serious underlying gastric conditions such as cancer, and the long term use of which is associated with the sometimes fatal c.difficile infection.
+EC is considerably safer than many medications currently available to purchase from the shelf without consultation, including Nicotine Replacement Therapies, which can be fatal if ingested by young children, and enzyme inhibitors such as Nexium, which can mask serious underlying gastric conditions such as cancer, and which with long-term use is associated with the sometimes fatal C.difficile infection.

-Placing products on the shelf does not mean people cannot consult with their pharmacist about the most appropriate product for them and how to use it, it simply means that such a consultation is not mandatory.
-There is nothing that a pharmacist asks a woman requesting Emergency Contraception which would preclude her from taking it.
+Placing products on the shelf does not mean people cannot consult with their pharmacist about the most appropriate product for them and how to use it; it simply means that this consultation is not mandatory.
+There is nothing that a pharmacist asks a woman requesting emergency contraception which would preclude her from taking it.
 The only relevant drug interactions relate to liver enzyme inducing drugs, and the issue here is one of reduced efficacy of EC.
 This could be clearly stated in the Patient Information Leaflet.